5T33Z0/Clover-Crate/Quirks/README.md

 Added in r5150.
 This is an experimental quirk provided by OpenCore.
 The timeout has to be entered as an integer in µs.
 Xeon E5-2650v2 need a value of `750000`.
 Before playing with this value, it's recommended to use one of the existing kexts for fixing TSC Sync issues instead (like [CpuTscSync](https://github.com/acidanthera/CpuTscSync)).

 > [!NOTE]
+>
 > Update Clover Configurator to the latest version (5.24.0.0 or newer) to find the new UEFI Tab in the Quirks section!

 ## Additional Quirks
 This section lists Quirks which are new, undocumented or unavailable in Clover Configurator yet or are noteworthy otherwise.

+### ForceAquantiaEthernet
+Introduced in Clover r5156.
+Enables Aquantia AQtion based 10GbE network cards support, which used to work natively before macOS 10.15.4.
+May require dropping/replacing `DMAR` Table in order to work. (&rarr; see ["Notes for dropping DMAR for ForceAuqantiaEthernet"](https://github.com/acidanthera/OpenCorePkg/commit/24414555f2c07e06a3674ec7a2aa1ce4860bbcc7#commitcomment-70530145)).

 ### ForceOcWriteFlash
 Added in r5142 beta.
 It's another OpenCore Quirk integrated into Clover.
 Description from the OpenCore Documentation: